 - Successfully complete a Defense of the written thesis administered by the Thesis Advisory Committee.

-- Submit five properly formatted copies on approved paper of the successfully defended thesis to the department secretary.
+- Submit three properly formatted copies on approved paper and one electronic copy of the successfully defended thesis to the department secretary.

 Student Learning OutcomesUpon completion of the program, students will be able to: